 What is Tezos (XTZ)?
 Is it worth investing in XTZ in 2021?
-Will the cryptocurrency market recover from the ongoing pandemic?
-Will Tezos overtake crypto giants, such as Bitcoin, Ethereum, and Ripple?
-Keep on reading to find out more about cryptocurrency trading and blockchain technology.
+Will Tezos overtake crypto giants, such as Bitcoin and Ethereum?

-Before we look into Tezos as an investment, let’s answer another fundamental question: “What is Tezos?”
+Before we investigate Tezos’s worthiness as an investment, let’s start by answering the fundamental question: “What is Tezos?”

 What Is Tezos?

 Tezos is defined as a fourth-generation blockchain-based platform used for the execution of cross-border payments, smart contracts, and decentralised applications.